The Prosecution of a Case

 Watch this video to learn how a typical felony case progresses through Superior Court and appeals.

-For any felony offense to reach Superior Court or a jury trial, a prosecutor must submit a proposed indictment to a Grand Jury for their consideration.
+For any felony offense to fully reach Superior Court for a jury trial, a prosecutor must submit a proposed indictment to a Grand Jury for their consideration.
 This process can occur even if the case was dismissed at the District Court level.
-And in cases where a judge in District Court has found probable cause for a felony, the case must still be submitted to a Grand Jury by a prosecutor to ensure that Superior Court has proper jurisdiction over the felony offenses.
+And in cases where a judge in District Court has found probable cause for a felony (or the defendant waived their right to a probable cause hearing), the case must still be submitted to a Grand Jury by a prosecutor to ensure that Superior Court has proper jurisdiction over the felony offenses.
 Felony case investigative files are turned over by law enforcement for review by the DA’s office.
 The complexity, type, and severity of a case will have an effect on how each Assistant District Attorney decides to charge and prosecute a particular defendant’s case.

 Once a Grand Jury approves a prosecutor’s Indictment (meaning they issued a “True Bill of Indictment”), the felony case is set on an Administrative docket.
 These Admin dockets allow the State and defense the opportunity to periodically check in on cases to review evidence and plea negotiations.
 If a case is not resolved in Admin court, the case is continued to a trial calendar and the State will prepare for trial.